 About the Journal

-Reader Interactivity Services
+Reader Interaction Services

 Current Issue

-Vol. 8 No. 1 (2025): Arjé Academic Journal (January to June, 2025)
+Vol. 8 No. 1 (2025): Arjé Academic Journal

 La piña en Costa Rica – ¿producto sostenible, producción sustentable?